-Slugs, slugs, slugs…. what’s the best solution to ridding our vegetable patches and borders of these slimy little beings without automatically reaching for the slug pellets?
+Slugs, slugs, slugs…. what’s the best solution to ridding our vegetable patches, gardens and borders of these slimy little beings without automatically reaching for the slug pellets?
 It’s the question I’m asked the most and everyone has their own answer.

 Before you start obliterating the garden of every last slug in sight however, it’s important to know that not all of them are baddies.
 Leopard slugs (which we found with a mouth stuffed full of cat food one evening!) also eat dead animals and hunt other slugs.
 Defra have a page here containing the most common which will help with identification, and I’d recommend you take a peek as slugs can do great work for us in our compost heaps.

 So now you know your leopards from your common or grey keeled varieties, what can you do to get rid of them?

 From beer to salt, copper to egg shell’s, I’ve heard lots of tips and advice over the years.
 Here are the most common fifteen:

 No. 1 – Encourage predators